inorganik/ngx-countUp/README.md

   this.countUp.animate();
 ```

-Remember to do this inside `ngAfterViewInit()` if you are using something like setInterval on component load.
+Remember to do this inside `ngAfterViewInit()` to do something on component load.

 ## Angular Universal